Murder, Homicide, & Manslaughter Attorney in Portsmouth, New Hampshire

 Attorney Wiberg has three decades of criminal law experience that can be utilized in creating a legal strategy based on the facts and circumstances of your situation.
 If hired, our team will investigate all aspects of your arrest and what led up to it to determine your legal options and the best way to defend you.
 With so much at stake, you should only rely on a defense attorney with the type of commitment and demonstrated results that you will find at our firm.

 If Your Future and Freedom Are On the Line Because of a Homicide Allegation, Our Attorney Will Fight Tirelessly For You

 The Criminal Code in New Hampshire outlines various types of homicide.

-- Manslaughter, the killing of another through reckless behavior brought on by an extreme emotional or mental state of disturbance
+Manslaughter, the killing of another through reckless behavior brought on by an extremely emotional or mental state of disturbance

 Penalties for any type of homicide will depend on the nature of the crime, previous criminal history, and other factors relevant to the case.
 All homicides are considered felonies punishable by extended prison terms.

 Difference Between Murder and Manslaughter

 Manslaughter involves killing another person without malice aforethought.
 Malice aforethought refers to the reckless or extreme disregard for life or the intent to seriously kill or harm.
 On the other hand, murder involves killing another person with malice aforethought.
 Because of this, being convicted of murder generally incurs harsher penalties than a manslaughter conviction.

 In the face of any type of homicide accusation, you are innocent until proven guilty.
 You can rely on the commitment of our Portsmouth homicide defense attorney and our legal team to explore every option available to you and to leave no stone unturned in building your defense.
 These are complex cases involving extensive investigation and analysis of evidence.
 Wiberg Law Office, PLLC has the skills, resources, and knowledge base that can make a difference in the outcome of your case.